-In 1995, Lindy took a 3 month trek through Europe including a boat ride over to St. Petersburg, Russia from Stockholm to see the art at the Hermitage Museum.
-Lindy traveled through 9 countries, meeting people from many different cultures.
-When she got back to Seattle she decided to expand her world and move to New York City to continue her artistic path.
+In 1995, Lindy took a 3 month trek through Europe travelling through 9 countries.
+When she returned she decided to expand her world and move to New York City to continue her artistic path.

 She established herself with an art studio in Manhattan and worked part-time for ad agencies as a graphic production artist.
 She began showing her work with The 14th Street Painters, a group of professional and emerging artists, represented by the Earl Gallery.

-Lindy’s artwork flourished with the frenetic and creative environment of the city and this is where she developed her painting style.
+Lindy’s artwork flourished with the creative environment of the city and this is where she developed her painting style.

 With a long-time desire to become an art therapist, in the summer of 1999, Lindy moved to Portland, Oregon and enrolled in the Art Therapy Masters Program at Marylhurst University.
 However, she decided to fore go becoming an art therapist and starting over in a new career.
 She began showing her work at the Talisman Gallery in Portland and working for a successful ad agency.

 Bend’s Deschutes Brewery chose Lindy as their 2007 Jubelale artist.
 Her art was also chosen to be on three of the 2011 riotbars packaging, an organic dark chocolate by sweetriot, located in New York City and distributed throughout the U.S. Her art was also featured on the cover of the June 2013 edition of Arts & Health journal.

-Lindy loved her time spent in Oregon however, in December 2011, having always wanted to live in the mountain and desert lands of the Southwest, Lindy relocated to Prescott, Arizona where she started showing her work at Van Gogh’s Ear gallery.
+Lindy loved her time spent in Oregon however, in December 2011, having always wanted to live in the Southwest, Lindy relocated to Prescott, Arizona where she started showing her work at Van Gogh’s Ear gallery.